tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

-Given a tensor `t`, and a maximum clip value `clip_norm`, this operation normalizes `t` so that its average L2-norm is less than or equal to `clip_norm'.
+Given a tensor `t`, and a maximum clip value `clip_norm`, this operation normalizes `t` so that its average L2-norm is less than or equal to `clip_norm`.
 Specifically, if the average L2-norm is already less than or equal to `clip_norm`, then `t` is not modified.
 If the average L2-norm is greater than `clip_norm`, then this operation returns a tensor of the same type and shape as `t` with its values set to: